But there's one team that will not yield, the team that strikes like thunder!"

 - Kick the Dog: Toad has gotten the machine in place, and asks for some approval from Magneto.
 He gave it... and then told him to do something useful for a change, and go to play in the air vents.

 - Jerk with a Heart of Gold: Wolverine, naturally.
 He spends most of the pilot being dismissive of Kitty, but hints near the end that he'll eventually accept her as part of the team once she's earned her stripes.
+Its also implied that his earlier hostility was more out of concern for her safety rather than him rejecting her as a new team member.

 - Naïve Newcomer: Kitty, a regular teenager who is suddenly thrust into the world of superheroes and super villains.